 The Brain Tumour Charity

 The Brain Tumour Charity is determined to change this through its funding of pioneering research, campaigning to promote awareness and providing much needed support to all those affected by brain tumours.
-Its ‘A Cure Can’t Wait’ strategy is taking a front-foot approach to defeating brain tumours in double-quick time, targeting two hugely significant goals: to double the survival rate and halve the harm.
+Its ‘Living Longer and Better’ strategy is taking a front-foot approach to defeating brain tumours in double-quick time, targeting three hugely significant goals: accelerating a cure, raising our global voices and, driving best lifelong care.

 Everest in the Alps is proud to support the fantastic work of The Brain Tumour Charity: 80p of every £1 raised goes towards charitable objectives, with approximately half invested in world-class research.
 We encourage everyone, whether involved with Everest in the Alps or not, to do all they can to give their support.